- Home

-The Department of Labor’s Office of Foreign Labor Certification (OFLC) has released updated processing times, effective April 9, 2026.
+The Department of Labor’s Office of Foreign Labor Certification (OFLC) has released updated processing times effective June 8, 2026 and June 30, 2026.
+Employers should continue to anticipate extended timelines and prepare for delays in both PERM adjudications and prevailing wage determinations.

 Employers should continue to anticipate extended timelines and prepare for delays in both PERM adjudications and prevailing wage determinations.